Ohara124c41/Udacity_Projects_Master_Repo/README.md

 This repo contains my solutions for various Nanodegree Programs (Robotics, Artificial Intelligence, Machine Learning, Deep Reinforcement Learning, Computer Vision, Sensor Fusion, Flying Cars, etc.).
 Additionally, several of the elective courses are covered.

 The projects were originally sorted by the relative Udacity School, with the more recent completions at the top (my software development skills improved over time :rocket:).
-However, some of the newer programs that superceded previous content are intertwined (i.e., the Machine Learning with Pytorch replaced the original Machine Learning Nanodegree material).
+However, some of the newer programs that succeeded previous content are intertwined (i.e., the Machine Learning with Pytorch replaced the original Machine Learning Nanodegree material).

 All projects can be used for inspiration, but please follow the **Udacity Honor Code** and reference any "borrowed" material.
 Caveat emptor: use at your own risk (dura lex sed lex).